gau-nernst/gau-nernst.github.io/content/posts/20250812-fa-5090/index.md

 {{< figure src="ldmatrix_bank_conflicts.png" alt="Bank conflicts in ldmatrix" caption="Actual and Ideal L1 Wavefronts Shared of `ldmatrix` in kernel v1." >}}

-The ratio of **Ideal / Actual** is 8, matching our hypothesis of 8-way bank conflicts.
+The ratio of **Actual / Ideal** is 8, matching our hypothesis of 8-way bank conflicts.
 I'm still not sure why there is a discrepancy between this value and the one in **Details** tab.

 Anyway, there are 2 standard solutions to this problem
 1. **Pad shared memory**.
 Due to `ldmatrix`'s alignment requirement, we can only pad the width with 16 bytes, equivalent to 4 banks.
 This means that when we go to the next row, the memory banks are shifted by 4, avoiding bank conflicts.
 In many cases, this is good enough.
 However, it's generally quite wasteful as we are not utilising the padded storage.